rory-bedford/antelop-docs/docs/source/index.rst

 A few different projects already exist that address some of these challenges.
 Most notably, `DataJoint <https://datajoint.com/>`_ provides a means of constructing data pipelines based on a SQL database, with user-defined computational steps populating downstream tables in a reproduceable manner.
 DataJoint Elements provides pre-defined computational pipelines for a range of neuroscience applications.
 However, DataJoint Elements still requires users to interact with their data in a programmatic way, and has its own learning curve that can be a barrier to its adoption by many neuroscientists.
 Our pipelines are designed to be as simple and interpretable as possible, and can be interacted with fully graphically to facilitate the adoption of the platform by a wide range of users.

-For these reasons, we have built Antelope with the following features:
+For these reasons, we have built Antelop with the following features:

 * The database and user interface can be centralised for a single lab, so all lab members can use it instantly in their browser without requiring different installs.
 * The user interface is intuitive to use and user-friendly.
 Researchers can immediately start uploading, annotating, processing and analysing their experimental data.
 * The schema is designed to be as simple as possible while still capturing enough structure for advanced analysis.
 * Standard data processing and analyses are provided out of the box in the user interface.
 * For more tailored analyses, the python package is easily extendible.
-* Antelope supports a range of different hardware infrastructures, including:
+* Antelop supports a range of different hardware infrastructures, including:

    + The choice between self-hosting the database or using web services such as AWS.
    + Support for a number of computational environments, including the option to run heavy computations on a HPC, a dedicated computing server, or locally.